artifacthub/hub/CONTRIBUTING.md

 Notice how the `Author` and `Signed-off-by` lines match.
 If they do not match the PR will be rejected by the automated DCO check.

 If more than one person contributed to a commit than there can be more than one `Signed-off-by` line where each line is a signoff from a different person who contributed to the commit.

+## Dependencies Policy

+Dependencies must be evaluated before being introduced to ensure they:

+1) are actively maintained
+2) are maintained by trustworthy maintainers

+These evaluations vary from dependency to dependencies.

+Dependencies are also scheduled for removal if that project has been deprecated or if the project is no longer maintained.

+CVEs in dependencies will be patched for all supported versions if the CVE is applicable and is assessed as a high or critical severity.